Welcome to my web site. Glad you could make it.

 Inspired by the short story, The Last Dancing Leaves.

-The sequel to Poisoned Pearls.
+This novel is the sequel to Poisoned Pearls.